MininuxDev/mininux-replay-manager/README.md

 # Mininux Replay manager

-Simple replay manager for the game Project+, compatible with Linux (soon macOS)
+Simple replay manager for the game Project+, compatible with Linux and macOS